-The MPO set the 2 and 4 year Bridge and Pavement Condition performance measures utilizing the targets set by the state.
-The two year target is set for 2024 and the 4 year is set for 2026.
+The MPO set the 2 and 4 year Bridge and Pavement Condition performance measures utilizing the targets set by the state in 2022.

 Data provided by DOTD on road and bridge condition provide the basis for STP project development by the MPO and local officials to ensure that the MPO makes progress towards reaching the targets.
 The System Performance Report in Appendix A contains full documentation of pavement quality improvement implementation.